COVID injection

 Information for patients

-This fall, British Columbians can again get their influenza and COVID-19 vaccinations at B.C. community pharmacies.
-On Sept.
-28, 2023, the Province of British Columbia announced plans for vaccinations for the fall respiratory illness season.
+British Columbians can get their influenza and COVID-19 vaccinations at B.C. community pharmacies during the fall respiratory season.

 Looking for the RSV vaccine?